ericlewisX/gender-vs-fear/README.md

 # gender-vs-fear
-Galvanize Capstone Project: Gender vs Phobias - The objective of this capstone is to see if a person's gender has a statistical signficance on their phobias.
-This is accomplished by using Chi-Squared Hypothesis Testing.
+Galvanize Capstone Project: Gender vs Phobias

+The objective of this capstone is to see if a person's gender has a statistical signficance on their phobias.
+This is accomplished using Chi-Squared Hypothesis Testing.